AMA-VIP/Customer-Churn-Data/README.md

 - **Number off Retained Customer**: A visualization was also done to know the actual number of retaied customers
 - **Retained Active/Inactive Customer**: from the data there was a column for active customer.
 So, it means most retained customer are not active.
 Visuals was carried out to know the number of retained customers that are active and not active.
-- **Count of Churned by Retained Customer**: This visual was needed to know the propotion of retained and churned customer
+- **Count of Churned by Retained Customer**: This visual was needed to know the propotion of retained and churned customer.
+- **Churned Customer by Tenure**: THis was use to understand the trend pattern of customer status.
+To understand what point they usually get churned.